NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Taiga Giant.md

     desc: "`pf2:1` Rock +25 (brutal, range increment 120 feet)\n__Damage__  2d10 + 15 bludgeoning"

   - name: "Ancestral Guardian"
-    desc: "`pf2:1` (concentrate) **Requirements** The taiga giant must be protected by the ancestors\n**Effect** The taiga giant calls upon their ancestors' spirits to rise up and protect them, causing a cloak of spectral faces to shimmer and swirl around them.
+    desc: "`pf2:1` (concentrate) **Requirements** The taiga giant must be protected by the ancestors\n* * *\n\n**Effect** The taiga giant calls upon their ancestors' spirits to rise up and protect them, causing a cloak of spectral faces to shimmer and swirl around them.
 The taiga giant's AC increases to 34 until the start of its next turn."

   - name: "Protected by the Ancestors"
     desc: " (concentrate,divine) A taiga giant's prayers to their ancestors grant them spiritual protection.
 If a taiga giant loses this protection (such as by taking too much damage when using Guardian Spirit, or if the ancestors are counteracted by [[Spells/Dispel Magic|Dispel Magic]]), it loses its immunity to the [[Conditions/Controlled|Controlled]] condition and its status bonus to saving throws against enchantment and illusion effects.
 A taiga giant can once again be Protected by the Ancestors by performing a 10-minute prayer as an activity that has the concentrate trait."